-Through July 31, 2011, 7,668,680 CFLs have been sold through the Residential Lighting Program, contributing 179,146 MWh in net annualized energy savings and 17,200 kW in peak demand savings.
+Through July 31, 2011, 5,005,376 CFLs have been sold through the Residential Lighting Program, contributing 107,755 MWh in net annualized energy savings and 10,231 kW in peak demand savings.

 Prior to implementation of the Residential Lighting Program, PEC ran a CFL Buy-Down Pilot during the last quarter of 2007 which accounted for 203,222 bulbs sold and contributed 6,706 MWh in annualized net energy savings and 630 kW in peak demand savings.

-Residential Appliance: The Appliance Recycling Program is designed to reduce energy usage by removing less efficient refrigerators and freezers that are operating within residences across the PEC service territory.
-The program provides residential customers with free pick-up and an incentive for allowing PEC to collect and recycle their less efficient refrigerator or freezer and permanently remove the unit from service.
+• Residential Appliance Recycling Program: The Appliance Recycling Program is designed to reduce energy usage by removing less efficient refrigerators and freezers that are operating within residences across the PEC service territory.
+The program provides residential customers with free pick-up and an incentive of \$50 for allowing PEC to collect and recycle their less efficient refrigerator or freezer and permanently remove the unit from service.

 The Residential Appliance Recycling Program was launched in April 2010.
-As of June 30, 2012, there have been 17,274 participants contributing 12,624 MWh in net annualized energy savings and 1,462 kW in peak demand savings.
+As of July 31, 2011, there have been 9,873 participants contributing 6,523 MWh in net annualized energy savings and 759 kW in peak demand savings.

-Residential Energy Efficient Benchmarking Program: The Residential Energy Efficient Benchmarking Program is designed to reduce residential electrical consumption by applying behavioral science principals in which eligible customers receive reports that compare their energy use with neighbors in similar homes.
+• Residential Energy Efficient Benchmarking Program: The Residential Energy Efficient Benchmarking Program is designed to reduce residential electrical consumption by applying behavioral science principals in which eligible customers receive reports that compare their energy use with neighbors in similar homes.
 Participants will be periodically mailed the individualized reports and can elect to switch to on-line reports at any time during the duration of the program.
 In addition to the household comparative analysis, the reports will provide specific recommendations for reducing energy consumption.

 The Residential Energy Efficient Benchmarking Program was launched in July 2011.
-As of June 30, 2012, there have been 46,228 participants contributing 13,314 MWh in net annualized energy savings and 2,390 kW in peak demand savings.
+As of July 31, 2011, there have been 50,121 participants contributing 14,424 MWh in net annualized energy savings and 2,589 kW in peak demand savings.

 - Commercial, Industrial, and Governmental (CIG) Energy Efficiency Program: The CIG Energy Efficiency Program is available to all CIG customers interested in improving the energy efficiency of their new construction projects or existing facilities.
 New construction incentives provide an opportunity to capture cost effective energy efficiency savings that would otherwise be impractical or more costly to install at a later time.
 The retrofit market offers energy saving opportunities for CIG customers with older, energy inefficient electrical equipment.
 The program includes prescriptive incentives for measures that address the following major end-use categories:

-- HVAC
+- o HVAC

 - o Lighting

 - Motors & Drives

-- Refrigeration
+- o Refrigeration